 Most children say they want to do well in school, yet many still fail to complete the level of work necessary to succeed academically.
 The reason is often motivation.
-Tapping into your child’s interests is a great way to get him geared to do well in school.
+Tapping into your child’s interests is a great way to get them geared to do well in school.

 Tips to help motivate your child:

 Often what holds children back from trying is the fear of failure or the memory of a time they didn’t do well.
-You can help break this cycle by celebrating your child’s successes, no matter how small, and by giving him opportunities to succeed academically.
+You can help break this cycle by celebrating your child’s successes, no matter how small, and by giving them opportunities to succeed academically.